 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a few thoughts on the toxicity that we unfortunately so often encounter in the basketball gaming community.
+This week, I’m tipping things off with a few thoughts on the current state and future of our modding community.

 2019 could be a great year for our modding community.
 Late last year, Vlad delivered a wonderful gift in the form of new versions of RED MC and REDitor II that are fully functional and completely free.
 The availability of these modding tools should allow for some great new releases for old favourites that are still being tinkered with.
 The community is also very active as far as updating NBA 2K19, with our most intuitive modders developing new techniques and resources.
 As far as the site is concerned, we anticipate being around for some time yet.